denzyldick/phanalist/README.md

 These are the current checks implemented.
+- [x] Detect when the cyclomatic complexity of a method is too high.
+The current threshold is 10.
 - [ ] Extending undefined classes.
 - [x] Having an try/catch with an empty catch that doesn't do anything.
 - [x] A method that has more than 5 parameters.